 Angel Gabriel brought Mary good news.
 Christians believe that the message of Christmas is good news for all people – God has sent Jesus to rescue people from sin.
 The word ‘gospel’ means good news.
 Click on the picture above to download this activity to encourage children to think about some good news they have received.

 Gospels in Schools, one of Bible Society's recently-released education resources, is now being used by over 100,000 children in schools in England and Wales.
 Written by Sheffield's Huw Thomas (Diocesan Director of Education).
 Children will hear a different Gospel passage read to them in their classes each week and discuss questions like: ‘If John the Baptist walked in here now, what would he be like?’, ‘What do you think it’s like to be sailing on a boat in a storm?’ and ‘Should you break open a roof to save a friend?’.
 Click on the image or title to find out more.

 During WW1 many millions of copies of the Active Service St. John's Gospels were given out to soldiers.
 Replica copies are available for a donation from SGM Lifewords.

 This lesson plan for KS2 / KS3 looks at stories from soldiers during the WW1 who were given copies of St John's Gospels.
-Click on the picture above to get a lesson plan for using the booklets.
+Click on the picture or title to get a lesson plan for using the booklets.

 Youthscape sells removable labels that can be attached to Jenga bricks to create a fun game that sparks big conversations about life, faith, values, hopes and priorities. which can be transformative in the lives of young people.